MDbrosev/Java_mySQL_Connector/README.md

 # mySQL_Java
-Connect to a mySQL database using the jdbc driver
+Connect to a relational database and update it using the JDBC driver